akim42003/ZQ/README.md

 - **Voice Control:** All commands are accessible through voice input.
 - **Interface:** Clean and user-friendly interface with a focus on functionality.
 High-contrast colors used to allow for color-blind accessibility.

+## Build or Run file

+- Run file via "python srtest.py" in command line.
+- Build with pyinstaller to specified location.

 ## Usage

 Use the GUI to edit your text file or use the following voice commands: